Blinken eyes African conflicts, human rights concerns on official visit | DW | 19.11.2021

 "We bought some ammunition from the US, and they are giving us conditions on how to use that ammunition," Lawrence Adebowale, a teacher in Lagos, told DW.
 "I don't believe such conditions should exist."

-In addition, the US Congress cites President Muhammadu Buhari's human rights record in the wake of#EndSARS police brutality protestsand the ban on Twitter as a sign that Africa's biggest economy and oil producer is leaning towards authoritarianism.
+In addition, the US Congress cites President Muhammadu Buhari's human rights record in the wake of#EndSARS police brutality protests and the government's ban on Twitter as a sign that Africa's biggest economy and oil producer is leaning towards authoritarianism.

 At a joint press conference with Nigeria's foreign minister, Geoffrey Onyeama, on Thursday, Blinken urged Buhari's government to hold responsible all those accused of using excessive force during the #EndSARS protests.